InBetweenNames/gentooLTO/README.md

 If you are using `sys-apps/portage-mgorny`, ensure you have the equivalent version installed.
 The patch was accepted upstream there before it landed in mainstream Portage.

-## Caveats

-Expect breakages when you emerge new packages or update existing ones.
-There are a number of potential ways that an emerge might not work.
-My observations are as follows.

-### LTO problems

-Some packages don't fully respect LDFLAGS, for various reasons.
-These tend to manifest around link time with unresolved symbol errors.
-My first strategy for dealing with these is to try building the package with `-ffat-lto-objects` enabled (`*FLAGS+=-ffat-lto-objects`).
-If the unresolved symbols belong to an external library, I usually rebuild that one with `-ffat-lto-objects` too, because the current package being emerged isn't properly handling the LTO flags and it wants to link against the non LTOed symbols.
-Sometimes, however, the package itself just doesn't like LTO for some reason, and you have to disable it entirely (`*FLAGS-=-flto*`)

-### Graphite problems

-I've never actually yet emerged a package that causes the Graphite optimizations to emit bad code with, but sometimes the Graphite optimizer itself crashes during compilation.
-If this is the case, I'll usually use the "LTO-with-no-Graphite" configuration: `*FLAGS-="${GRAPHITE}"`.
-Please consider making a bug report in GCC if you get an ICE.

-### -O3 problems

-These are rare, but they do happen.
-When this happens, I usually force down to `-O2` (which disables Graphite implicitly in this configuration) using `package.cflags`.

-### -fipa-pta problems

-`-fipa-pta` was broken until GCC 9.1.0.
-It is disabled by default but will be re-enabled in the near future.
-All users are expected to migrate to GCC 9.1.0 as soon as possible.
-An ebuild is provided in the overlay.
-Interested users can opt-in manually by adding `-fipa-pta` to their `CFLAGS` for now.

-### Workflow for debugging a build failure

-* First try adding `-ffat-lto-objects`
-* If that doesn't work, try removing Graphite: `*FLAGS-="${GRAPHITE}"`
-* If that doesn't work, try removing -fipa-pta: `*FLAGS-="-fipa-pta`
-* If that doesn't work, try removing -O3: `/-O3/-O2`
-* If that doesn't work, try removing LTO: `*FLAGS-=-flto*`
-* If that doesn't work, try switching linkers (from ld.bfd to ld.gold or backwards)
-* If that doesn't work, it's probably not an LTO error, but submit it anyway and we'll take a look.

-Once you get a package building with one or more of the above workarounds, work backwards and try and see what the minimum number of workarounds are for the package.
-If you're having trouble, don't hesitate to file an issue.

-### A special note about Perl 5

-Perl 5 in general does not play nice with LTO ([see this reddit comment](https://www.reddit.com/r/Gentoo/comments/6z8s8m/a_gentoo_portage_configuration_for_building_with/dmuhohy/)).
-Packages which use Perl 5 or have `perl` in their USE flags may require the `-ffat-lto-objects` configuration, or in the worst case no LTO at all.
-This does not appear to be something that can be fixed easily for Perl 5, so we'll have exercise caution.
-Perl 6 is unaffected, however.

-## My own configuration

-I follow the posted recommended configuration in this repo.
-I also have [SSP](http://wiki.osdev.org/Stack_Smashing_Protector) and [PIE](https://en.wikipedia.org/wiki/Position-independent_code#Position-independent_executables) disabled for the time being, but this is by means no requirement to run this config.

-Most Gentoo-ers have `-march=native -O2` in their `CFLAGS` and `CXXFLAGS`.
-Using `-march` is a good idea as it allows GCC to tune it's code generation to your specific processor.
-I've enabled all of the GentooLTO default flags in mine, which can be found in `make.conf.lto`.

-My Portage profile is `default/linux/amd64/17.1/desktop/plasma`.

 ## PGO support